therealozp/class-notes/comp arch/assembly.md

 - perform operations
 - store them back to memory (if needed)

-addresses are little-endian, and is byte-addresible.
+addresses are little-endian (MSB goes last), and is byte-addressible.
 ## assembly language
 the basic job of a CPU is to run **a lot of instructions**, which are *primitive operations* that the CPU may execute. different CPUs implement different set of instructions, called the **instruction set architecture** (ISA).
 ### design principles